 icons.feature3Icon | icon translations.feature3 : item.feature3 ' ' | help([[item.tooltipFeature3]])

 Our tool compare comprehensive car insurance deals only.
 Data are updated every year.

 Car insurance is a big cost for most UK households.
-Researcher Consumer Intelligence says the average is £809, and many people pay much more than that.
+The average is £802, and many people pay much more than that.

 Do you think you're paying too much for your motor insurance?

 One of the easiest ways to cut your premiums is to make sure you do a proper car insurance comparison to find the cheapest quote.

 Car insurance is a really complex area, with dozens of companies all giving different kinds of cover and quotes depending on a set of criteria: your age, your living area, your car, your driving record etc.